 - include examples from the social sciences/humanities and the life/physical science

-Dr. Beth Haverkamp is Associate Professor, Counselling Psychology, Faculty of Education.
-Her scholarly interests include Ethics, Assessment and Research Design, and Counselling Process Research.
-In 2009 she was awarded the Killam Faculty Teaching Prize in the Faculty of Education.
+Dr. Beth Haverkamp is Associate Professor, Counselling Psychology, Faculty of Education and Co-Director for UBC’s Academic Leadership Development Program.
+Her scholarly interests include Ethics, Research Design and Psychotherapy Process Research.

 Dr. Susan Porter is Dean and Vice-Provost in Graduate and Postdoctoral Studies and Clinical Professor in the Department of Pathology and Laboratory Medicine.
-Her scholarly interests have included molecular genetics and clinical molecular diagnostics.
-In recent years she has turned her attention to graduate student professional development including developing materials for courses on the responsible conduct of research.
+Her scientific background is in molecular genetics and clinical molecular diagnostics.
+In recent years she has turned her attention to graduate administration, with an ongoing interest in research integrity education.

 General registration opens on Monday, January 13 at 9:00 am.